IUREDCap/redcap-etl/docs/ConfigurationGuide.md

     FIELD, < field_name>, < field_type>

-* field_type is one of: int, float, string, date, checkbox
+* field_type is one of: int, float, string, date, datetime, checkbox

 NOTE: TABLE, FIELD, < rows_type>, and < field_type> are all case sensitive.
 TABLE, FIELD, ROOT, and EVENTS must be uppercase.
 Int, float, string, date, and checkbox must be lowercase.